pfheatwole/thesis/meta/discussion.rst

 Parametric designs
 ------------------

-* I claim that I need a parametric paraglider dynamics model.
-Why?

-  * Due to model uncertainty, flight reconstruction will can use the correct model; instead, we have to rely on a representative of paraglider dynamics models.
-Unfortunately, we don't have any paraglider dynamics models, much less a set that covers the range of available wings.
-At best we have a set of minimal technical specs, so we need a tool that lets us produce wing models from technical specs. **Parametric models with a good choice of parametrization make it easy to model wings from simplified technical specs.**

-  * Explicit geometries are too time consuming to expect users to produce them by hand.
-I need to produce reasonably accurate models with less effort.

-  * (Idealist vision) Parametric models support parameter estimation.
-Existing data probably won't work, but conceptually it'd be nice to support.

 * Interesting that although most designs allow linear interpolation of airfoil geometries, it's trivial to support arbitrary interpolation functions (as